uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 iii.
 Choose a completely different LLM from a different company, and provide the second LLM's response with the test code.
 (Correctly cite it!)

 iv.
 Which LLM's test code runs with the code from Question 2?

+* You do not need to fix the LLM's test code for this assignment.

 v.
 Which LLM's test code passes with the code from Question 2?